microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/orgcontact-getmemberobjects.md

 ---
 title: "orgContact: getMemberObjects"
-description: "Return all of the groups that this organizational contact is a member of.
+description: "Return all the groups that this organizational contact is a member of.
 The check is transitive."
 localization_priority: Normal
 author: "davidmu1"
 ms.prod: "microsoft-identity-platform"